bss114/OHMC_Colaboratory/Protocols/AmpliconSeq/4_Cleanup.md

 - [ ] Save 1ul to visualize on Tapestation.

 ## Protocol B: Magnetic Capture
-- [ ] Mix 11ul of pooled library with 6.6µL ampure XP beads (0.6x bead volume has been picked to remove adapter dimers and free adapter)
+- [ ] Mix 11ul of pooled library with 6.6µL Ampure XP beads (0.6x bead volume has been picked to remove adapter dimers and free adapter); pipet mix 20X.

+*Note: If performing double bead clean up start with 25ul library and 15ul Ampure beads*
 - [ ] Incubate 10 min at room temperature
 - [ ] Capture for ~ 3 min
 - [ ] Discard supernatant